 The superior quality of Australia’s wool exports means it is in high demand around the world.

-Improving market access for Australia’s agricultural exports is vital.
-More access supports a vibrant and competitive agricultural industry.
+Improving and expanding market access for Australia’s agricultural exports is vital.
+More market access supports a vibrant and competitive agricultural industry.

 We run an ongoing program of market access achievements.
 We also manage a network of agricultural counsellors in key overseas markets.

-This is an ongoing process and core business for the department.
+This is an ongoing process and our core business.

 Non-tariff measures and barriers to trade